Now That's What I Call Music!: United States

-The series of Now! albums was brought to the United States in 1998 by Bob Mercer.
-The most recent album in the series, Now That's What I Call Music!
-85, was released on February 3, 2023.
+The series of Now albums was brought to the United States in 1998 by Bob Mercer.
+The last album in the series, Now That's What I Call Music!
+90, was released on May 3, 2024.

-Collectively, the Now! compilations have sold extremely well in the U.S. Each of the first 29 volumes received at least a platinum certification, and 18 albums from the series have reached number one on the Billboard 200 albums chart, more than any individual recording artist except the Beatles.
-However, recent releases have not sold as well, with Now That's What I Call Music!
+Collectively, the Now compilations sold extremely well in the U.S. Each of the first 29 volumes received at least a platinum certification, and 18 albums from the series have reached number one on the Billboard 200 albums chart, more than any individual recording artist except the Beatles.
+However, more recent releases have not sold as well, with Now That's What I Call Music!
 77 selling only an estimated 7,500 copies in its first week, compared to the 621,000 copies Now!
 7 sold in its debut week in July 2001.

 The most successful album in the series to date is Now That's What I Call Music!
 5, which was certified 4× Platinum by the RIAA in 2000.
-Since the fourth volume, the compiler for the U.S. series has been Jeff Moskow.
+Since the fourth volume, Jeff Moskow was the album compiler.

-Various "special edition" Now! albums have also been released, such as Now Esto Es Musica!
+Various "special edition" Now! albums were also released, such as Now Esto Es Musica!
 Latino, Now That's What I Call Motown, and Now That's What I Call the 1990s.
-Since the release of Volume 32 in 2009, albums have included bonus "Now What's Next" tracks by not-yet-fully-established artists at the expense of additional hit songs.
-The 2020s have seen the Now brand being introduced to streaming services such as Spotify.
+Since the release of Volume 32 in 2009, albums included bonus "Now What's Next" tracks by not-yet-fully-established artists at the expense of additional hit songs.
+The 2020s saw the Now brand being introduced to streaming services such as Spotify.